-We will kick things off with an in-person meeting to walk through important elements including the legal agreement, insurance requirements, your project scope and a way to evaluate your project's impacts.
+We will kick things off with a meeting to walk through important elements including the legal agreement, insurance requirements, your project scope and a way to evaluate your project's impacts.
 People who should participate include your project's main point of contact for the grant, other key people on your team, your fiscal sponsor and/or the person who will be responsible for your financial accounting.
-The meeting will last 60 to 90 minutes and can take place at a time and location convenient to your team.